Band-filling effect on magnetic anisotropy using a Green's function method: Theory and computational details

-For linear, trigonal, petagonal bipyramidal and square anitprismatic geometries, besides ($d_{xz},d_{yz}$) orbitals, ($d_{x^{2}-y^{2}}$ ,$d_{xy}$) orbitals are also degenerate. \req{eq:k4l} can be further simplified as
+For linear, trigonal, petagonal bipyramidal, and square antiprismatic geometries, besides ($d_{xz},d_{yz}$) orbitals, ($d_{x^{2}-y^{2}}$ ,$d_{xy}$) orbitals are also degenerate.
+Equation (\ref{eq:k4l}) can be further simplified as

-We recover Eq.(13) in Ref.[\onlinecite{takayama.prb1976}].
-On the other hand, for tetrahedral and octahedral geometries, five $d$ orbitals split into two groups $E_g$ and $T_{2g}$, namely ($d_{z^{2}}$, $d_{x^{2}-y^{2}}$) and ($d_{xy}$, $d_{yz}$, $d_{xz}$).
-One can easily show that the right side of the \req{eq:k8} vanishes as expected for cubic geometry.
+On the other hand, for tetrahedral and octahedral geometries, five $d$ orbitals split into two groups $E_g$ and $T_{2g}$, namely, ($d_{z^{2}}$, $d_{x^{2}-y^{2}}$) and ($d_{xy}$, $d_{yz}$, $d_{xz}$).
+One can easily show that the right side of \req{eq:k8} vanishes as expected for cubic geometry.

-Similarly, with the coefficient matrices and orbital degeneracy, one easily recovers the formulas for the orbital moment in the tetragonal system as in Ref.[\onlinecite{ebert.jap1990}] or $A1$ and $A2$ in Ref.[\onlinecite{solovyev.prb1995}].
+Similarly, with the coefficient matrices and orbital degeneracy, one easily recovers the formulas for the orbital moment in the tetragonal system as in Ref.[\onlinecite{ebert.jap1990}] or $A1$ and $A2$ as in Ref.[\onlinecite{solovyev.prb1995}].